Where We Be

 Blue Rocks is the teensy-tiniest fishing village

-Call it a fishing hamlet: just a few cottages and
+you'll ever see -- just a few cottages and fishing

-fishing shacks on a small lagoon.
-It's so small it
+shacks on a small lagoon but oh so photogenic.

-Go early morning or evening for the best light.
+or evening for the best light.
+Not surprisingly

 Also worthwhile if you're in the Lunenburg area